BolivarTech/rust-embedded-template/README.md

 For more detailed information on how to set up and use this template, refer to the [How-to Guide](doc/howto_detailed_setup.md).

+Additional documentation can be found in the [How to C/C++ FFI](doc/how_to_cpp_ffi.md) guide, which explains how to interface Rust with C/C++ code using the Foreign Function Interface (FFI).

+the [How to SVD2Rust to PAC](doc/how_to_svd2rust_to_PAC.md) guide, which explains how to generate a Peripheral Access Crate (PAC) from SVD files and use it in your Rust embedded application.

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](./LICENSE.md) file for details.